CatrinaProject/sea-assignment/README.md

 * Username: `admin`
 * Password: `Pass123?`

-Or the examiner can register a new account, by default this is a regular user and they would need to be approved by an admin using the Approval Dashboard.
+Or the examiner can register a new account, by default this is a regular user, and they would need to be approved by an admin using the Approval Dashboard.

 ## Usage
 * Access the application by opening a web browser and navigating to https://catrinaproject1.pythonanywhere.com/